t73liu/trading-bot/dash/README.md

 ## Prerequisites

 `trader` and `traderdb` must be setup prior to running `dash`.
-Instructions can be found on the respective READMEs.
+Instructions can be found in the respective READMEs.

 ## Development